 - 12 cups no-sodium vegetable broth

 - Combine beef, lime zest, 2 crushed garlic cloves, and chopped arugula in a large bowl.
-Mix well with both hands until well combined.
+Mix well until well combined.
 Roll into approximately 50 one-inch meatballs.

 - Chop all vegetables into bite sized pieces.